MajidGitHubRepos/MReplayer/README.md

-# Welcome to TraceOrdering Project
+# Welcome to MReplayer Project
 > Ordering and Replaying of Execution Traces of Distributed Systems in the Context of Model-driven Development

+MReplayer is a model-level replayer of [Eclipse Papyrus for Real-time](https://eclipse.org/papyrus-rt/) (Papyrus-RT).
+Papyrus-RT is an Eclipse-based, open-source modelling development environment for UML-RT systems.
+Recently, an extension of Papyrus-RT has been developed that allows the development of distributed systems with [UML-RT](https://github.com/kjahed/papyrusrt-distribution)

 Ordering and replaying of execution traces of distributed systems is a challenging problem.
-State-of-the-art approaches annotate the traces with logical/physical timestamps and then order them in accordance with their timestamps.
-Physical timestamps are often inaccurate due to issues of synchronization and clock precision, and logical timestamps cause an increase in the size of traces as the number of nodes in the distributed system increases.
-This paper concerns trace ordering and replay in the context of model-driven development of distributed systems.
-By leveraging the abstract nature of models and existing model analysis and transformation techniques, we introduce a fully automated, efficient, and accurate method of trace collection and replay, without the use of timestamps.
-Instead, we use an abstract interpretation of models which orders and replays traces using the causality relation between traces.
+State-of-the-art approaches annotate the traces with logical or physical timestamps.
+However, both kinds of timestamps have their drawbacks, including increased trace size.
+We examine the problem of determining consistent orderings of execution traces in the context of model-driven development of reactive distributed systems, that is, systems whose code has been generated from communicating state machine models.
+By leveraging key concepts of state machines and existing model analysis and transformation techniques, we propose an approach to collecting and reordering execution traces that does not rely on timestamps.
+We describe a prototype implementation of our approach and an evaluation.

+A detailed description of the MReplayer can be found in our [MODELS 2020](https://github.com/MajidGitHubRepos/MReplayer/blob/master/MReplayer_Technical_paper.pdf) paper.

 ## A Demonstration Video
 > The graphical user interface of our tool is developed on top of the   @drawio which uses mxGraph library.
 You can find more information in [Drawio in Github](https://github.com/jgraph/drawio).